SELECT WORK

 This slide depicts the major components of the ideal journey for one use case: a novice user of the patient app, who has not gained access through a client provider.
 (Keynote, 2020)

-ARTIFACT: "REAL ME" PATIENT AVATAR
+PATIENT APP EXPLORATIONS: "REAL ME" PATIENT AVATAR

 This slide introduces a next-gen patient app concept - a lifelike avatar produced from body-scanning technology using a LIDAR-enabled smart device.
 (Keynote, 2020)

-ARTIFACT: REGISTRATION FLOW
+PATIENT APP EXPLORATIONS: REGISTRATION FLOW

 This slide presents one potential flow for patient registration, connecting the patient to in-network providers instantly, and ensuring patient security while allowing them to skip all of the bothersome manual paperwork.
 (Figma | Keynote, 2020)

-ARTIFACT: ENDORSEMENT FLOW
+PATIENT APP EXPLORATIONS: ENDORSEMENT FLOW

 A marketing opportunity presents itself when a patient opts to share information from their health record with a non-customer provider.
 (Figma | Keynote, 2020)